lukebeddow/gripper-arduino/README.md

 Gripper_v2 contains the main gripper class.
 GripperCommunication is a class to handle sending serial messages back and forth.
 StepperObj is a class to control a stepper motor, including safety controls.

+The arudino pins for I/0 are defined in Gripper_v2/pin_definitions.h.
+The Gripper_v2.h class also requires installing the HX711_Arudino_Library: https://www.arduino.cc/reference/en/libraries/hx711-arduino-library/

-To use the gripper class:
+To use the gripper class, upload the following sketch to the arudino:

 ```c++
 #include <Arduino.h>